 Church Growth Movement in Nepal

-Pre-Democratic period
+Modern Era (1951-1990)

 Norma Kehrberg gives the findings of detailed research in her book called The Cross in the Land of the Khukuri.
 Kehrberg states, "The rapid growth of the church of the New Testament is reflected in the growth of a similar type of church, the church in Nepal.
 In 1951, there were no known believers; by the end of 1969 the church is estimated to have 4,000 members."
 The Christian community estimated there were 50,000 Christians at the end of the Panchayat system of governance in 1990, however, the government census reported 31,280.
 "The earliest recording states that there were 30 churches in 1970, and increase to 40 by 1977 and up to 60 in 1980.
 After 1980, during a time of increased persecution from the authorities, the number of Christian converts increased markedly.
 In 1992, there were 160 churches."

-Post-Democratic Period
+Later Era (1990-2023)

 According to Kehrberg, there was a noticeable rise in Christians following the advent of democracy.
 "The number of believers increased from 50,000 in 1990 to 75,000 in 1992, 300,000 in 1998, and 400,000 in 1999. " According to those benchmark numbers, the increase in the growth of the church in Nepal in 50 years parallels the growth of the New Testament Church at 40% until reaching the fourteenth year in 1980.
 The overall growth rate of the church in Nepal is estimated to be about 35% per year."
 According to The National Christian Community Survey (NCCS) conducted in 2022, the number of Christians and churches in Nepal is a total of 683,261 Christians and 7,758 churches in the country.
 According to the National Census of Nepal (2021), the male Christian population is 512,313, which is 1.76% of the total population.

-The above statistics show that churches in Nepal are growing faster.
+The above statistics show that churches in Nepal are growing fast.
 To keep growth in a healthier way churches in Nepal need to consider some important factors.
 According to Kehrberg, the main challenges for growing Nepalese churches is to provide leadership and to help in the discipleship of new believers.

-There are a few false accusations that constantly come to these Nepalese churches.
-Addressing some of those false accusations Kehrber states,

-Critics of the growth of Christianity in Nepal sometimes indicate that people have become Christians because of the promise of material benefit or an increase in class status, particularly if they are low-caste...
-The most compelling evidence against the assertation that Nepalese become Christian in order to receive a financial reward can be found by looking at the financial condition of the first-generation church in Nepal.

-However, Kim & Henschke writes, "Most of the surge in Christian numbers in Nepal is from among members of the community who call themselves Dalits - traditionally at the bottom of the Hindu caste hierarchy - or from indigenous people."

-NIM Gyaneshwor Church and Its Growth
+Histroy and Background of NIM Gyaneshwor Church